KevinAst/eatery-nod/src/util/feature-u/docs/api.md

 <a name="validateConfigurationMeth"></a>

 ## validateConfigurationMeth ⇒ string
 A validation hook allowing this aspect to verify it's own requiredconfiguration (if any).
 Some aspects may require certain settingsin self for them to operate.
-NOTE: To better understand the context in which any returned      validation messages are used, feature-u will prefix them      with: 'launchApp() parameter violation: '

 **Returns**: string - an error message when self is in an invalid state(falsy when valid).
+Because this validation occurs under thecontrol of `launchApp()`, any message is prefixed with:`'launchApp() parameter violation: '`.
 <a name="expandFeatureContentMeth"></a>

 ## expandFeatureContentMeth ⇒ string